willisntannpc/login-signup-form/README.md

-don't mind my choice of commit messages
+don't mind my choice of commit messages.

+supposedly its done😂.
+if you have a feature in mind fork the repo and when you're done request to merge with main